robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 Leadership is not the possession of any certain personal attributes.
 No specific personality characteristics are required to lead.

+#### Leadership versus Management

 Leadership and management are not the same thing.
 They are 2 distinct but complementary systems of action.
 Managers add structure and promote stability of work systems.
 In contradiction, leaders press for change.
 Most companies are over-managed but under-led.

-Companies plan.
-Company management accomplishes the plan by setting goals, defining tasks to accomplish the goals, and allocating resources to the tasks.
-In contrast, company leadership sets the direction by developing a vision along with strategies for achieving that vision.
+Management plans, schedules, and budgets.
+Leadership sets direction and strategy.

+Management organizes and staffs.
+Leadership aligns people.

+Management controls and problem solves.
+Leadership motivates and inspires.

+Note that leaders must be great communicators, great knowers of people.
+They must have emotional intelligence.
+Leaders must generate highly energized behaviour.

-References for "What is Leadership?":
+#### References for "What is Leadership?":

 - ["What Leaders Really Do"](https://hbr.org/2001/12/what-leaders-really-do) by
   retired Harvard Business School professor John P. Kotter, in Harvard Business